SkaYXVIII/ShopOnline/README.md

 # ShopOnline
 My first application using spring boot.
 It's simple app for training purpose.
+I'm still working at this project, so its not final version yet :)
 So far I only implemented backend logic of app,that relies on showing items from database, updating their specification, deleting them, adding them to database and also connecting them in groups.
 I read endpoints through Postman app.
 My entire website is created on http://localhost:8080.